 Our offices are located on the first floor of City Hall, at 400 S. Federal Highway, Hallandale Beach, FL 33009.
 For more information about how the Building Division can help you or your business, please stop by our offices or call us at (954) 457-1383 or email us at: energovcapteam@Hallandalebeachfl.gov

 All the forms and applications needed for the Building Services Division are found at the Building Applications and Forms.
 Each permit application includes pertinent information about the permitting requirements for that type of permit.
-Be sure to contact the Building Division directly for questions.
+Be sure to check out our Frequently Asked Questions (FAQs) page or contact the Building Division directly for questions.

 If you own and occupy a one or two family house you may be eligible to act as your own contractor per State Statute (489.103(7).
 As an owner builder though, if you do not complete all of the work yourself, you must supervise the work, and hire licensed trade subcontractors (electrician, plumbing, a/c, and roof) in accordance with state law.
 Owners acting as their own contractor are required to personally appear for all permitting, provide proof that the property is properly insured and be present for all inspections.
 All the requirements are found on the Owner Builder Affidavit.